Offirmo/offirmo-monorepo--2021-legacy/9-oh-my-rpg/state-character/README.md

 unknown

-       name: yjutard                                                               Pick a role or profession
+       name: xxx                                                               Pick a role or profession
        role:  choosing now
        race:  not yet specified                                                    a - an Archeologist
      gender:  not yet specified                                                    b - a Barbarian